doughtnerd/jade-stringifier/README.md

-# jade-stringifier
-Converts Jade templates to HTML strings

 Jade Stringifier
 =========

-A small library that converts a jade template into an html string using ES6 promises.
+A small library that converts a Jade template into an HTML string using ES6 promises.

 ## Installation